-70-20-10 challenges, come in all shapes and sizes but within the 70-20-10 framework, curation is one of the quickest ways to share knowledge.
+Within the 70:20:10 framework, curation is one of the quickest ways for SMEs to share knowledge.
 However, most curated content does not qualify as knowledge sharing.
 Here is how to turn content curation into knowledge sharing.

 What is curation?

-For me, however, it only becomes knowledge sharing when a crucial element is added: The context.
-Driven by the 70-20-10 initiatives in corporate environments, people are increasingly engaging in knowledge sharing.
-Curation is one way to share an expert’s knowledge.
-But curated content only qualifies as knowledge sharing when curators add their own specific knowledge: The reason for the selection and an explanation of each listed topic.
-This understanding remains one the most common 70-20-10 challenges.
+For me, however, it only becomes knowledge sharing when a crucial element is added: context.
+Curated content only qualifies as knowledge sharing when curators add their own specific knowledge: the reason for the selection and an explanation of each listed topic.

 Someone (an expert) compiles a selection of links (online content) and shares them, adding a clear explanation of the selection criteria used to compile the list as well as brief introductions explaining why each link is relevant.

 It doesn’t matter what technology is used to share the curation (a specific curation tool or Twitter, Facebook, or a blog).
 The same rule applies to all these platforms.
 I will go over the process in more detail.